Linaro/website/_posts/previous/2016-01-27-linaro-announces-software-reference-platform-arm-servers.md

 ---
-author: linaro
-category: news
-date: 2016-01-27 14:00:24
-description: Linaro announces a complete open source Software Reference Platform for servers running on Armv8-A processors.
 excerpt: Linaro announces a complete open source Software Reference Platform for servers running on Armv8-A processors.
+wordpress_id: 9936
 layout: post
-link: /news/linaro-announces-software-reference-platform-arm-servers/
+title: Linaro announces Software Reference Platform for Arm servers
+description: Linaro announces a complete open source Software Reference Platform for servers running on Armv8-A processors.
+image: /assets/images/content/Datacenter.jpg
+author: linaro
 slug: linaro-announces-software-reference-platform-arm-servers
+date: 2016-01-27 14:00:24
 tags:
   - LEG
   - Linaro
   - Linux
   - Linux On Arm
   - Members
   - Open Source
   - Servers
-title: Linaro announces Software Reference Platform for Arm servers
-wordpress_id: 9936
+link: /news/linaro-announces-software-reference-platform-arm-servers/
+category: news
 ---
 Cambridge, UK; 27 January 2016

 Linaro Ltd, the collaborative engineering organization developing software for the Arm® architecture, today announced a complete open source Software Reference Platform for servers running on Armv8-A processors.
 Linaro released alpha source code on 23 December 2015, and plans to partner with its members to provide access to the Software Reference Platform running on developer cloud instances in Europe, China and the US in the first half of 2016.